strawpants/homep8ge/content/post/archimedes.md

 To get an impression of how much this could be let's do a back-on-the-envelope computation.
 For some time now, scientist have looking at a [a crack which has been growing in the Larsen C ice shelf](http://www.jpl.nasa.gov/spaceimages/details.php?id=PIA20894).
 The part which could potentially break off covers about 6000 km^2, which is about 1/7th of the Netherlands (e.g. [the area of North and South Holland together](http://www.volkskrant.nl/wetenschap/gigantische-ijsvlakte-antarctica-staat-op-breken~a3851188/)).

 {{< figure src="/images/larsenCchunk.png" title="A crack growing in the Larsen C ice sheet may lead to a significant piece breaking off" attr="Source: Project MIDAS" attrlink="http://www.projectmidas.org/blog/a-growing-rift-in-larsen-c">}}

+{{< figure src="/images/LarsenCSealevel.png" title="Local Sea level change when a 6000 sqkm floating chunk of the Larsen C ice shelf would be melted in a pool of sea water which is about 33 times the mass of the ice shelf itself" >}}

 Geometry and parameters (educated guess) | Larsen C chunk
 ---------------:|----